FusionAuth/fusionauth-react-sdk/README.md

-# fusionauth-react-sdk
+# FusionAuth React SDK
-An SDK for using FusionAuth with React
+An SDK for using FusionAuth with React.
+Currently under development.